marvinrabe/laravel-saml2/README.md

     'simplesaml.nameidattribute' => 'uid'
 );
 ```

-You can check that metadata if you actually navigate to 'http://laravel_url/saml2/metadata'
+You can check the metadata if you actually navigate to 'http://laravel_url/saml2/metadata'

 ### Usage